luispuerto/luispuerto-net/_pages/resume.md

 ## Profile

-I’m a dynamic and versatile engineer from Spain with more than 15 years of experience on data science and analysis, GIS, and remote sensing.
-Lately, I’ve been working on projects related to LiDAR, biomass, and trade data with special emphasis on R coding.
-I have experience working internationally, with a wide range of technologies and in interdisciplinary teams.
-I’m always interested in learning new skills and I’m looking for challenging projects where I can put to good use my background and skills.
+I’m a dynamic and versatile engineer from Spain with more than 15 years of international experience on data science and analysis, GIS, and remote sensing.
+Lately, I deep dive on sustainability where I’ve helped companies to reduce their emissions and be aware of the threats of climate change.
+Also, I’ve worked on projects related to LiDAR, satellite data, biomass, carbon accounting, land use change, and trade, with special emphasis on R and python coding.
+I’m always interested in learning new skills and I’m looking for challenging projects where I can put my background and skills to good use.

 ## Educational Background